 Advanced practice nursing is a relatively new field.
 Nonetheless, with over 270,000 licensed nurse practitioners working nationwide, the role is growing exponentially.

-As NPs continue demonstrating quality with patient satisfaction scores comparable to that of physicians, more states have granted them rights to full practice authority.
+As NPs continue demonstrating quality with patient satisfaction scores compared to that of a physician, more states have granted them rights to full practice authority.

 Nurse Practitioner Specialties: Exploring Interests

 Choosing among nurse practitioner specialties is a personal decision, allowing for the opportunity to fine-tune your interests.
 NPs have the option to choose one or multiple certifications, depending on their career goals.

 The AANP lists a number of nurse practitioner specialties, though due to the retirement of some certification exams, NP certifications have changed over time.
 Current nurse practitioner specialties include: